 Seventeenth- and Eighteenth-Century British Literature; Animal Studies; Gender Studies; Literature and Science; Environmental Humanities

 My research over the past ten years has been shaped by several new interdisciplinary fields: Animal Studies, Science Studies, Food Studies, and Environmental Humanities.
 My book Imperfect Creatures: Vermin, Literature, and the Sciences of Life, 1600-1750 explores how seventeenth- and eighteenth-century art and literature register and address environmental pressures during The Little Ice Age, when temperatures across Northwestern Europe dropped, on average, two degrees.
 Widespread food insecurity made rodents, birds, and other small creatures an ongoing threat to fragile food supplies.
-Forthcoming work attends to food systems, animals, and ecological pressures in several historical and geographic contexts.
-With Robert Markley, I am the editor of AnthropoScene, a book series published by Pennsylvania State University Press.
+Forthcoming work attends to zoonotic disease and ecological pressures in several historical and geographic contexts.

 - B.A.
 English, Auburn University, 1981